-If you love the taste of fresh herbs in your meal then growing your herbs is for you.
-What’s even sweeter is that its good for your wallet too.
+If you love the taste of fresh herbs in your meal, then growing herbs is for you.
+What's even sweeter is that it's good for your wallet too.

 The truth is that enjoying fresh culinary herbs in your favorite dishes is the best thing ever.

-But the reality is that purchasing fresh herbs can add up and might be expensive if you are buying them at your local grocery store.
+But the reality is that purchasing fresh herbs can add up and might be expensive if you buy them at your local grocery store.

 What happens if your favorite herb is not in season?

 The good news is that you don't have to settle for the dry counterparts of your favorite herbs.

 The solution is simple, grow them.

 And if you are going to come up with the excuse that you don't have the space to grow culinary herbs, I will tell you that you are wrong.

 You see, you don't need tons of space to grow herbs.